Emporium Mall: Architecture

 Emporium Mall is a thirteen-story building including nearly three-story parking ramps underneath the mall, with capacity to hold 2000 cars.
 Emporium Mall has an area of 2700000 sqft, about three-fifths as big as The Mall of America, or about half as big as Vatican City.
 The mall is nearly symmetric, with a rectangular floor plan.
 More than 200 international and local stores are arranged along 5 levels of pedestrian walkways.

-Attraction
+Attractions

 Mall during construction with a few shops in work.

 Emporium Mall is home to over 200 International and local brands.
 It includes a nine screen multiplex cinema and Pakistan's largest cinema called Universal Cinemas.
 It also contains a large food court with a sitting area that accommodates 3000 people.
 Other features include Fun Factory Park (kids play area), The Bounce, banquet halls, restaurants, eateries, a large hypermarket named Hyperstar (Carrefour) and a 200-Room five star hotel.
 The mall also uses solar panels for back-up power.